 But it can feel like a lot of discipline is needed to overhaul the family’s meals and snacks to move from empty calories, over-processed food and general junk, to foods that feed our bodies and health in general.

 One of the easiest ways to help with this is to ensure we are eating a wide variety of foods to get enough vitamins and other key nutrients via a healthy diet so that our immune system stays fighting fit.

-Vitamins and minerals for colds
+Best vitamins and minerals for colds and flu

 One of the easiest ways to get more Vitamin C is to drink orange juice.